 A victim of ignorance, he is an object of ridicule and brutality as a carnival freak where he suffers at the hands of his ‘owner’, Bytes (Freddie Jones) until well-meaning surgeon Sir Frederick Treves (Anthony Hopkins) rescues him and takes him to London Hospital, where he is treated with compassion.

-He is abducted from the safety of the hospital by Bytes and whisked to the continent where he is put back on public display, but he escapes and returns by ship to England.
+He is snatched away from the safety of the hospital by his old owner, Bytes and whisked to the continent, where he is flogged, kept in a cage with hyenas and put back on public display before escaping back to London and being reunited with the good doctor.

 The film (and the play) raised the moral question of whether Merrick was really helped by this humanising process or indeed was exploited on yet another higher level as a medical oddity and a martyr of society.